Auties00/Cobalt/README.md

    feature, [create a new merge request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)

 If you are trying to implement a feature that is present on WhatsappWeb's WebClient, for example audio or video calls, consider using [WhatsappWeb4jRequestAnalyzer](https://github.com/Auties00/whatsappweb4j-request-analyzer), a tool I built for this exact purpose.

-> **_IMPORTANT:_** Enable "Delegate build actions to Maven" while working on this project or a NoSuchElementException will be thrown

 ### Disclaimer about async operations
 This library heavily depends on async operations using the CompletableFuture construct.